 STDs and pregnancy: Get the facts

-Pregnant women can be affected by sexually transmitted diseases (STDs), or sexually transmitted infections (STIs), too.
+Pregnant women can be affected by sexually transmitted diseases (STDs), also known as sexually transmitted infections (STIs).
 If you're pregnant, here's what you need to know about sexually transmitted infections.

 Do you need to be tested for an STI during pregnancy?